-Corporate Governance of Executive Compensation Finance/Capital Markets

-Financial Reporting/Accounting Experience Government, Legal & Regulatory A Risk Management Transcription Financial Reporting/Accounting Experience
+△ Corporate Governance 🏚 Executive Compensation 🕒 Finance/Capital Markets Financial Reporting/Accounting Experience 🕮 Government, Legal & Regulatory 🛕 Risk Management 💆 Technology/Cyber Security

 Robert M. Shearer INDEPENDENT

 Board Committees: Compensation; Governance; Sustainability

 Mr. Shearer retired in 2017 as a managing director of BlackRock Advisors, LLC, where he also served as co-head of BlackRock's Equity Dividend team and was a member of the Fundamental Equity Platform within BlackRock's Portfolio Management Group.
 Mr. Shearer was also the portfolio manager for both the BlackRock Equity Dividend Fund and Natural Resources Trust, which grew from \$500 million to over \$50 billion under his leadership.
 Prior to that, Mr. Shearer managed the Merrill Lynch World Natural Resources Portfolio for Merrill Lynch Investment Managers, which merged with BlackRock in 2006.
 Mr. Shearer has also held senior leadership roles at David L. Babson & Company, Concert Capital Management and Fiduciary Trust Company International.
 As a senior research officer for Citicorp Investment Management, he focused on the oil industry, including exploration and production, pipelines and oilfield services.
 Mr. Shearer holds an undergraduate degree in Economics from the University of Wisconsin, as well as a Master of International Management from the Thunderbird School of Global Management and a Master of Business Administration from the University of Wisconsin.
 He is a Chartered Financial Analyst.